Looking for information about a WW II veteran?

 I know that the veteran served with the 6th Armored Division, but in the 1950s, at Fort Leonard Wood.

 Sorry, but this Cold War training unit was completely unrelated to the World War II unit except in name.
 It was reactivated for a few years in the 1950s, and we just don't know much about it or the people who served with it.
-We get a couple of queries per year, so there is some interest out there.
+We get a couple of queries per year about it, so there is some interest out there.
 Hopefully, somebody who served with that unit will create a web site and serve as a contact point.
 But we can't help you with any info.
 Sorry.

 The veteran was Killed in Action in Europe